chiahsien/ZenReader/docs/Spec.md

 #### Activation Methods

 - **Browser Toolbar Icon**: Users can click the ZenReader icon in the Chrome toolbar to activate selection mode.
+- **Context Menu**: Users can right-click anywhere on the page and select "Enter Focus Mode" from the context menu to activate selection mode.

 #### Selection Mode